ShinChven/potg_meme/readme.md

 - This app uses internet to load this README file.

 ### STORAGE USAGE AND BACK UP
-- This app does not provide online functions, and it will not back up your memes, please back up them with other apps like Google Photos or ONEDRIVE yourself.
+- This app does not provide cloud storage function, and it will not back up your memes, please back up them with other apps like Google Photos or ONEDRIVE yourself.

 ### LOCATION USAGE
 - One of Admob's requirements.